Applying Tax to Your Sales and Purchases

 - The information is included with your sales and use tax return.

-- You can read publication 71, California City and County Sales and Use Tax Rates, which provides a detailed listing of applicable rates.
+- You can read BOE-105, District Sales And Use Tax Rates, which provides a listing of district taxes, rates, and effective dates.

-- You can call our Information Center during working hours and speak to a representative at 1-800-400-7115.
+- You can call our Customer Service Center during working hours and speak to a representative at 1-800-400-7115.

 What if I collect too much sales taxes reimbursement from

 If you collect more than the amount of tax due, you must either return the excess amount to the customer or pay it to the state.

 Are barters and exchanges taxable?

 Yes.
 The use of barter or exchanges is considered the same as making sales or purchases under the Sales and Use Tax Laws.
 The fair market value of the property or services received is normally the amount to which tax will apply.